Tryflle/WeaveInstallDocs/README.md

      - Add your mods to `%userprofile%/.weave/mods`
      - Launch Lunar
      - Hit relaunch
      - Inquire Candice about using the beta branch if you wish to use it.
+The best place to do this would be in the help channel.
+I personally have not tried the beta branch.